23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Chippewa Square

-While the bench sits in the nearby Savannah History Museum, Chippewa Square is still worth a visit.
+While the original bench from the film sits in the nearby Savannah History Museum, Chippewa Square is still worth a visit.
 From its centerpiece statue of General James Oglethorpe radiates a lovely canopy of mature trees and a garden.
-Spend some time soaking up the scenery and relaxing among its greenery.

 Juliette Gordon Low Birthplace